About this Project

 However even with a state-of-the-art VR system and highly realistic rendering, a user is constantly reminded that the presented world is only virtual as soon as he or she tries to interact with an object within the simulation.
 Missing or inadequate haptic feedback poses a severe impairment of immersion in current VR/AR systems, thereby limiting potential benefits and applicability.
 Immersion is an important factor for the effectiveness of employing VR/AR in the treatment of psychological disorders (e.g. claustrophobia).
 The same applies for training and psychological experiments, where a transfer of experience to the physical world can be impaired if the user doubts the realism of the virtual world.
 Insufficient haptic feedback generally impedes the interaction with virtual objects, which is a key aspect in a number of application scenarios, like the training of emergency service personnel.

 The issue of inadequate haptic feedback in VR/AR setups is an open problem.
 The research field of actuated Tangible User Interfaces is studying possible solutions for haptic feedback for user interfaces in general.
 In particular the term “actuated” relates to the property that parts of the interface can be actively moved by the computer.
-However the field is still in its infancy and the application to VR/AR systems has hardly been studied yet.
+However the field is still in its infancy, especially when applied to VR/AR systems.
 Haptic or tactile gloves as well as force-feedback devices (e.g. Geomagic Phantom) approach the issue, but only pose a rudimentary solution since it is still very easy for the user to look through the illusion.

-Our approach allows a new level of immersion in VR/AR systems through actuated Passive Haptics.
-It significantly improves the applicability of VR/AR systems for all purposes, ranging from training of emergency service personnel to medical scenarios.
+Our approach allows a new level of immersion in VR/AR.
+We designed and developed of a fully immersive VR system that can provide prop-based haptic feedback in an infinite virtual environment.
+Intended as a research tool, it significantly improves the applicability of VR/AR systems for all purposes, ranging from training of emergency service personnel to medical scenarios.
 Simulation of small interface elements for virtual instruments is possible as well as interaction with larger virtual objects like furniture.